-In April 2020, Mansfield District Council was given the opportunity to pay three years' lump sum payment over to Nottinghamshire County Council in advance for the financial years 2020/21, 2021/22 and 2022/23, which would generate a saving to the Council of £124,000 over the same period.
-The accounts for 2020/21 show one year's lump sum pension payment of £2.232million, which is the first amount relating to this lump sum payment.
+In April 2020, Mansfield District Council was given the opportunity to pay three years' lump sum payment over to Nottinghamshire County Council in advance for the financial years 2020/21, 2021/22 and 2022/23, which would generate a saving to the Council.
+The accounts for 2020/21 show one year's lump sum pension payment of £1.728million, which is the first amount relating to this lump sum payment.
 The pension reserve and liability current differ by the remaining amount of the prepayment, at the end of 2022/23, the two will be back in balance.